shane-kercheval/r-tools/machine_learning_wrappers/README.md

   - `%2` == `subscript`
   - `%3` == # of clusters
   - `%4` == date/time
+- `merged_data` takes a dataframe of the original data along with the associated clusters (e.g. obtained from `kmeans_merge_cluster_data`), without the identifier column, and includes the original means in the heatmap
+- `means_size` text size of the means if `merged_data` is supplied

 ```R
 save_hierarchical_heatmaps <- function(hierarchical_results, folder, subscript='')